Learn-Write-Repeat/DSA/dsa-cp-2/Merge Sort/README.md

  - Sorting is a process of ordering or placing a list of elements from a collection in some kind of order. ...
 Sorting can be done in ascending and descending order.
 It arranges the data in a sequence which makes searching easier.
  ## What is Merge Sort?😁
   -  merge sort is an efficient, general-purpose, comparison-based sorting algorithm.
 Most implementations produce a stable sort, which means that the order of equal elements is the same in the input and output.
 Merge sort is a divide and conquer algorithm that was invented by John von Neumann in 1945.
+ - Merge Sort is a Divide and Conquer algorithm.
+It divides the input array into two halves, calls itself for the two halves, and then merges the two sorted halves.
+ - The merge() function is used for merging two halves.
+The merge(arr, l, m, r) is a key process that assumes that arr[l..m] and arr[m+1..r] are sorted and merges the two sorted sub-arrays into one.

  ## How Merge Sort Works?